arkency/posts/posts/2017-10-16-two-ways-for-testing-preloading-eager-loading-of-activerecord-association-in-rails.md

 ActiveRecord library has a nice helper method called [`assert_queries`](https://github.com/rails/rails/blob/e986cb49c8a475c48819cee451c73dbd005904c4/activerecord/test/cases/test_case.rb#L49) which is part of `ActiveRecord::TestCase`.
 Unfortunately, `ActiveRecord::TestCase` is not shipped as part of ActiveRecord.
 It is only available in rails internal tests to verify its behavior.
 We can however quite easily emulate it for our needs.

 Imagine a scenario in which you operate on a graph of Active Record objects but you don't return them.
 You just return a computed values.
-How can your verify it in such case that you don't have N+1 problem?
+How can your verify it in such case that you don't have the N+1 problem?
 There are no observable side-effects, no returned records to check if they are `loaded?`.
-But aren't they?
+But... aren't they really?

 ```ruby
 class Order < ActiveRecord::Base